 Paper wasp queens emerge during the early spring thaw, when temperatures reach into the mid-50 degrees during the day.
 Since paper wasps build water-resistant nests that are usually in a covered structure, rainy, wet weather does not affect their nests as much as it affects ground-nesting yellowjackets.
-In fall, freezing temperatures will kill all but the queens.
+In fall, freezing temperatures will kill all but the queen paper wasps.

 Paper wasps prey on insects such as caterpillars, flies — and beetle larvae that are fed to their young.
 The wasps forage during the day and rest at night.